Green Card Go To Market Jobs

 How does green card sponsorship differ from H-1B for a GTM professional?

 Green card sponsorship through PERM leads to lawful permanent residency rather than a temporary status that must be renewed.
-There is no annual lottery at the EB-3 level for most countries, unlike the H-1B cap.
+There is no annual lottery at the EB-3 level for most countries, unlike the H-1B visa cap.
 The tradeoff is timeline: PERM, I-140, and adjustment of status can take two to four years or longer, depending on your country of birth and current visa backlog.

 What does the PERM process look like for a Go To Market role?